carlossg/rollouts-plugin-metric-ai/README.md

 ```

 ### Agent Mode (Kubernetes Agent via A2A)
-Delegates analysis to a Kubernetes Agent using the A2A protocol for enhanced analysis:
+Delegates analysis to a Kubernetes Agent using the A2A protocol for enhanced analysis.

+An example agent is available at [carlossg/kubernetes-agent](https://github.com/carlossg/kubernetes-agent)

 ```yaml
 apiVersion: argoproj.io/v1alpha1